 → Climate related boards on Pinterest

-→ Climate related books, films, reports and recommended reading
+→ Climate related books and reports – recommended reading

 Knowledge-sharing is extremely important for any development.
 So why does the world not have one master database containing, filtering and benchmarking all the most brilliant ideas, ‘greenovations’ and positive changes happening around the world in the field of climate change and carbon reduction?

 Why isn’t there a place — one place — on the Internet, for instance under the United Nations’ umbrella, where we can all see how each country is doing at any given moment when it comes to sustainability and renewables?